DennisDean/SleepScienceViewer4/README.md

 dennis.a.dean@gmail.com

 ## Version History

+### v0.5
+- Full spectrogram settings and parameters now functional.
+- Export options expanded for noise masks and sleep stage masks.
+- Right-click menus added to figures via a custom PySide6 Graphic View.
+- Figures can be saved with adjusted label fonts, DPI, and titles.
+- Automatic downsampling when creating heatmaps from long signals.
+- Minor figure tweaks to improve exports.
+- Streamlined interface for consistency.

 ### v0.4
 - Spectral window is functional with the primary goal of reviewing results before batch processing